PedroPauloMorenoCamargo/Embarcados-Avancados-Template/docs-src/index.md

 !!! warning
     - For this project, ensure you download the **Nios V/m IP** license specifically.
     - The license is valid for one year and will need to be renewed afterward if you plan to continue using the Nios V IP.
+    - Use a `fixed` license since `floating` licenses are for more than one device (usually used by companies).

 ---